guywithacube/google-apps-script-typescript-boilerplate/README.md

 The standard GCP Project must also have an [OAuth 2.0](https://oauth.net/2/) client ID.
 For more information, see the [GCP help article on Setting up OAuth 2.0](https://support.google.com/cloud/answer/6158849).

-Assuming both a standard GCP project and OAuth 2.0 client ID have been configured, [this document](https://github.com/google/clasp/blob/master/docs/run.md) can be followed to configure `clasp run`.
+Assuming both a standard GCP project and OAuth 2.0 client ID has been configured, [this document](https://github.com/google/clasp/blob/master/docs/run.md) can be followed to configure `clasp run`.